Mindfulness practices meet the needs of every body. Our trauma responsive approach is rooted in choice.

 After moving the body, relaxation integrates physical, emotional and cognitive experiences.
 However, this can be the hardest component of the practice.
 Stillness and quiet can be challenging, especially for students dealing with trauma.
 A relaxed state can look different for every body.
 We use sensory cues, such as hearing the sounds in the room or feeling the ground, to make being still and quite a bit more comfortable.
 Students can choose to leave eyes open, which may feel safer, and take in the visual stimuli.

 We often start with progressive relaxation, tensing one part of the body at a time and then releasing it.
 This helps students experience relaxation while still feeling a sense of control and staying present.
 Also, offering different body positions (pictured) or various activities such as mindful eating, walking, music, art or storytelling can make the experience comfortable for everyone.

 Part of teaching through a trauma-informed lens means that instructors must be constantly watching/observing how each student is responding to the practice.
 Mindfulness simply anchors us to the here and now.
 Youth can move out of past depression and the anxieties of the future.
 We help students find ways to connect these strategies outside of class and into their everyday lives.
-Learn more and go deeper with Kathy Flaminio and Lynea Gillen’s Transforming Childhood Trauma Online Course.
+Learn more and go further explore with our MoveMindfully Foundation Trainings.